nishantc7/ventroom/README.md

 # Foxxie
-Anonymous Chat room using ASGI with profanity filter and sentiment analyzer.
+Anonymous Chat room using Django ASGI with profanity filter and sentiment analyzer.
 The main purpose is to provide a safe space for people to vent their emotions out.
 Our goal is to help achieve a better future in the field of mental health.